boostorg/redis/README.md

 * Removes automatic sending of the `HELLO` command.
 This can't be implemented properly without bloating the connection class.
-It is now a user responsability to send HELLO.
+It is now a user responsibility to send HELLO.
 Requests that contain it have priority over other requests and will be moved to the front of the queue, see `aedis::resp3::request::config`